About this ebook

 Sure, you can explain the art to me.

-You agreed to that way too quick,
+You agreed to that way too quickly,

 Elephant Ears and teriyaki beef on sticks.
-Plus, got that new burger joint that has cheese inside the burgers.
+Plus, I got that new burger joint that has cheese inside the burgers.
 Cheese into the burgers.

 We'll go.
 It will be fun,